Neven Subotić: Early life

 Born in Banja Luka, Socialist Federal Republic of Yugoslavia (present-day Bosnia and Herzegovina), to Bosnian Serb parents, father Željko from the village of Kulaši and mother Svjetlana from Brestovo, Subotić spent his early childhood in Prnjavor.
 In 1990, when Subotić was two years old, his father went to Germany in search of work.
 In 1994, with the Bosnian War raging, the rest of the family including five-year-old Neven, his sister and their mother joined their father in Germany, settling in Schömberg.
 Neven took up football at the age of seven with the local outfit TSV Schwarzenberg.

-In the late 1990s, the Subotić family's residence authorization in Germany expired, and in order to avoid being deported back to Bosnia, they opted to move to the United States in 1999.
+In the late 1990s, the Subotić family's residence authorisation in Germany expired, and in order to avoid being deported back to Bosnia, they opted to move to the United States in 1999.
 They settled in Salt Lake City, Utah, where Subotić's father had a cousin.
 Subotić played football with Sparta Gold and Impact Black youth clubs.

 Within two years, the family was on the move again, this time to Bradenton, Florida, so that Subotić's sister Natalija could pursue a tennis career at the Nick Bollettieri Tennis Academy.
 The city also happens to be the base for the United States under-17 national team.
 Subotić trained on his own in G.T.
 Bray Park, where he got spotted by Keith Fulk, one of the American team's assistant coaches who then informed the team's head coach, John Ellinger, about Subotić.
 After arranging a tryout, they offered Subotić a spot in the residency camp.
 At the time, he was not attached to any club sides, but eventually started playing with the University of South Florida soccer team.

 While playing with the under-17 team in the Netherlands, Subotić was approached by player agent Steve Kelly, who inquired about his career plans and offered the possibility of playing in Europe.
 After impressing at the tryout for 1.
 FSV Mainz 05, young Subotić was on his way there, initially playing for the club's youth and fourth-division teams (1.
 FSV Mainz 05 II).
 Subotić holds a German, American, Bosnian, and a Serbian passport.

 Club career

 Mainz 05

 Subotić made his professional debut for 1.
 FSV Mainz 05 in the last match of the 2006–07 season against Bayern Munich, as his team was relegated from the Bundesliga.
 In the 2.
-Bundesliga the following season, he seized a starting role in what was the league's best defense, conceding only 37 goals.
+Bundesliga the following season, he seized a starting role in what was the league's best defence, conceding only 37 goals.
 The team finished in fourth place, missing the promotion back to Bundesliga by only two points.

 In the 2008 summer off-season, Mainz head coach Jürgen Klopp got a job coaching Borussia Dortmund and was instrumental in bringing Subotić along with him.